-WHEREAS, the Town Commission finds that this Resolution is in the best interest and welfare of the citizens of the Town.
+WHEREAS, the Town Commission finds that the adoption of this Resolution is in the best interest and welfare of the residents of the Town.

-NOW, THEREFORE, BE IT RESOLVED BY THE TOWN COMMISSION OF THE TOWN OF SURFSIDE, FLORIDA:
+NOW, THEREFORE, BE IT RESOLVED BY THE TOWN COMMISSION OF THE TOWN OF SURFSIDE, FLORIDA, AS FOLLOWS:

 Section 1.
-Recitals Adopted.
-The recitals are true and correct and incorporated in the Resolution.
+Recitals.
+Each of the above stated recitals are hereby adopted, confirmed, and incorporated herein.